andreferreiradaweb/andreferreiradaweb/README.md

 - ✨ I've been in the programming world since 2014
 - 📚 I'm currently learning Clean Archtecture, React Hooks, Typescrpt and GraphQL
 - 🎯 Goals: Find a job as a developer / Be part of a developer team to make lifes better
-- 🎲 And ... i play 🎸 guitar and ♟ chess online
+- 🎲 And ...
+I love to cook and play FPS Games online

 ## I code with